 Be sure that you are making sensible food choices, while a calorie may be a calorie, you should also consider the quality of those calories.

-You may be tempted by flexible dieting, but you should know that it requires a lot of dedication and effort to get the results intended by the macro diet.
-Calculating your macros is just the beginning.
-Beyond the calculations that this macro calculator provides, you will need to do a lot of follow up work to get the results that this diet was designed to achieve.
+You may be tempted by flexible dieting, but you should know that it requires a lot of dedication and effort to get the results intended by the bodybuilders diet.
+The numbers provided by this macro calculator are just the beginning.